smheidrich/asyncio-rpc-aiopqueue/README.md

 # asyncio-rpc-aiopqueue

-multiprocessing commlayer for nens/asyncio-rpc using aioprocessing.AioQueue.
+multiprocessing commlayer for [nens/asyncio-rpc][1] using [aioprocessing][2]'s
+`AioQueue`.

 Allows using asyncio-rpc for local interprocess communication with and between processes spawned using Python's multiprocessing module.
-Internally, this uses aioprocessing.AioQueue, which spawns threads in order to make blocking multiprocessing.Queue calls fit for use with asyncio, so be aware of that.
+Internally, this uses `aioprocessing.AioQueue`, which spawns threads in order to make blocking `multiprocessing.Queue` calls fit for use with asyncio, so be aware of that.

 ## Installation